 - Cook down until most of the liquid has been reduced, about 15-20 minutes.
 Stir in the oregano and parsley.
 Remove from heat.

 - Heat a sauté pan over medium high heat.
-Once hot add green beans, 1 ½ tbsp olive or grapeseed oil and a pinch of salt.
+Once hot add green beans, 1 ½ tbsp olive oil and a pinch of salt.
 Cook the beans for a few minutes, stirring frequently, until tender crisp.
 They should be bright green with a lightly charred exterior and be tender, but not soft.
 Transfer to a serving plate.

 - Using the same pan you used to cook the green beans, toast pine nuts over medium heat until lightly toasted and golden.